Community Transformation Group

 We began this important work in January of 2017 with a focus on improving our community’s state of health, education, and economy.
 This movement grew out of a broad recognition that the Grand Valley has many startling trends in need of attention, including a high number of families living in poverty, high child abuse rates, and low high school graduation rates.

 Social capital is increasingly recognized as a powerful personal and community influence.
-Strong social connections can have a greater affect on our health than quitting smoking, losing weight or exercising regularly.
+Strong social connections can have a greater effect on our health than quitting smoking, losing weight or exercising regularly.
 Solid community ties — including trust in institutions and within neighborhoods —are associated with higher academic achievement, lower crime rates and robust economic growth.

 A social capital survey was administered across Mesa County during the summer of 2017.
 You can view the results here.
 The data helped identify specific areas in the County where social connection is the lowest, which then formed the basis for our neighborhood-level plan.